AreaLayer/Lightning-lending-PoC/README.md

 ## Run application

-**Pay Attention**: The application is still in alpha/PoC not Beta.
-Use at your own risk
+**Pay Attention**: The application is still in alpha/PoC, not Beta.
+Use at your own risk.
+The protocol also is in testnet

 Pre requisite